mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/ProjectApi.md

 <a id="updatefromiom"></a>
 # **UpdateFromIOM**
-> bool UpdateFromIOM (Guid projectId)
+> ConProject UpdateFromIOM (Guid projectId, System.IO.Stream containerXmlFile = null)

-Update an IDEA Connection project based on OpenModelContainer (model and results).
-IOM is passed in the body of the request.
+Update the IDEA Connection project by <see href=\"https://github.com/idea-statica/ideastatica-public/blob/main/src/IdeaRS.OpenModel/OpenModelContainer.cs\">IdeaRS.OpenModel.OpenModelContainer</see>  (model and results).
+IOM is passed in the body of the request as the xml string.  <see href=\"https://github.com/idea-statica/ideastatica-public/blob/main/src/IdeaRS.OpenModel/Tools.cs\">IdeaRS.OpenModel.Tools.OpenModelContainerToXml</see> should be used to generate the valid xml string

 ### Example
 ```csharp